Seamless High-Resolution Terrain Reconstruction: A Prior-Based Vision Transformer Approach: Materials and Methodology

-The application phase was conducted in large-scale regions where 50-cm LiDAR DEMs are unavailable with the objective of generating novel, deep learning-based HR-DEMs.
-Three study areas were selected: Denver, Colorado (\textasciitilde1,800\,km$^2$), which has newly available 30-cm NAIP data; the Escalante River watershed, a tributary of the Colorado River, in Utah (\textasciitilde474.69\,km$^2$), with standard 60-cm NAIP imagery; and the Dead Sea shore in Israel, where SRTM and high-resolution 15-cm orthomosaic data have been available since 2023.
-The Dead Sea region is known for its salt-induced sinkholes \citep{RAFAELI20251}.
+The generalization phase (application to another site) was conducted over two wide regions, with the objective to generate HR-DEMs.
+The two additional sites are: the Escalante River watershed, a tributary of the Colorado River, in Utah (\textasciitilde 474.69\,km$^2$), with standard 60-cm NAIP imagery; and the Dead Sea shore in Israel, where SRTM and high-resolution 15-cm orthomosaic data were available since 2023.
+The Dead Sea region is known for salt-induced sinkholes \citep{SEVIL2023108732}.

-In addition to the main experiment on the SRTM-LiDAR dataset, the proposed framework was compared with DEM super-resolution (DEMSR) methods.
+In addition to the main experiment on SRTM-LiDAR dataset, the proposed framework was compared with DEM super-resolution (DEMSR) methods.
 To that end, a recently introduced dataset, the DEM-OPT-Depth SR Dataset, was used.
 This publicly available test set contains 5-m RGB, 30-m LRDEM, and 7.5-m HRDEM data.
 We fine-tuned the data using only 33\% (231 samples) and tested it on the remaining 67\% (500 samples) \citep{huang2025multimodal}.
-The Results section of this paper reports metrics from the original MFSR paper together with the results of our model’s performance on the DEM-OPT-Depth SR Dataset.
+We report here both metrics from the original MFSR paper, and the results of our model’s performance on the DEM-OPT-Depth SR Dataset.